Diagnosis

 • Brolucizumab (Beovu).

-Your eye doctor injects these medicines into the affected eye.
-You may need shots every 4 to 6 weeks to maintain the beneficial effect of the medicine.
-In some instances, you may partially recover vision as the blood vessels shrink and your body absorbs the fluid under the retina.
+An eye doctor injects these medicines into the affected eye.
+Shots may be needed every 4 to 6 weeks to maintain the beneficial effect of the medicine.
+In some instances, vision may be partially recovered as the blood vessels shrink and the body absorbs the fluid under the retina.

 • Conjunctival hemorrhage.